mikaelvesavuori/lambda-dynamic-prerenderer/README.md

 - Google Mobile-Friendly Test: [https://search.google.com/test/mobile-friendly](https://search.google.com/test/mobile-friendly)
 - LinkedIn: [https://www.linkedin.com](https://www.linkedin.com)

-If you use Insomnia or Postman, you can try GETting your Cloudfront distribution with a header like `googlebot` and it should respond with rendered HTML.
-Removing the header should in turn start returning the basic HTML again.
+If you use Insomnia or Postman, you can try GETting your Cloudfront distribution with a `user-agent` header like `googlebot` and it should respond with rendered HTML.
+Removing the header should in turn start returning the basic non-rendered HTML again.

 ### Where to find logs?